weibelan/W24-SMF-paper-catalogs/README.md

 4) flag_f115w = flag_f150w = flag_f200w = flag_f277w = flag_f356w = flag_f444w = 0
 5) sn_flag = stellar_flag = hugekron_flag = nofit_flag = junk_flag = 0

 Therefore, use_phot=1 and the '*_flag' columns are =0 for all the objects in the catalogs by design of the selection.
 Below is a description of the columns, where fil stands for the respective filter key in lowercase letters (e.g., f444w).

-id                          n/a                 identification number from the SExtractor run ra                          deg                 right ascension (J2000, SExtractor) dec                         deg                 declination (J2000, SExtractor) x_image                     pixel               centroid x-position of the object (SExtractor) y_image                     pixel               centroid y-position of the object (SExtractor) a_image                     pixel               isophotal image major axis (SExtractor) b_image                     pixel               isophotal image minor axis (SExtractor) theta_image                 deg                 isophotal image position angle (SExtractor) kron_radius                 n/a                 Kron radius in units of A or B (SExtractor) sn_lw_det_img	    	        n/a			            S/N in the LW detection image (inverse variance weighted F277W+F356W+F444W stack) aper_corr                   n/a                 aperture correction factor derived from a (PSF-matched version of) the detection image and applied to all bands
+id                          n/a                 identification number from the SExtractor run
+ra                          deg                 right ascension (J2000, SExtractor). dec                         deg                 declination (J2000, SExtractor). x_image                     pixel               centroid x-position of the object (SExtractor)
+y_image                     pixel               centroid y-position of the object (SExtractor)
+a_image                     pixel               isophotal image major axis (SExtractor)
+b_image                     pixel               isophotal image minor axis (SExtractor)
+theta_image                 deg                 isophotal image position angle (SExtractor)
+kron_radius                 n/a                 Kron radius in units of A or B (SExtractor) sn_lw_det_img	    	        n/a			            S/N in the LW detection image (inverse variance weighted F277W+F356W+F444W stack) aper_corr                   n/a                 aperture correction factor derived from a (PSF-matched version of) the detection image and applied to all bands